sentialabs/scarlet/apache-docker/README.md

 ```
 **Note** there is a dot at the end of this command.

-You can create a container from this image and run it with this command (but fill in your own IP):
+You can create a container from this image and run it with this command (but fill in your own IP address):
 ```
 docker run -it --name rundfunk --hostname rundfunk -e DEVHOST=192.168.1.15 -p:80:80 -p:443:443 dimario/apache:1.0
 ```